-- The applicant must be currently registered at Snow College, attending, and have tuition paid in full. - Before applying for academic renewal, the student must have completed at least 12 credits of graded coursework with at least a 2.50 GPA in all courses. - Students who have completed a certificate or degree may not petition for renewal of grades earned before the certificate or degree was awarded. - 4.
-Academic renewal may be requested only once during a student's academic career and is irreversible. - 5.
-"Renewed" courses do not complete General Education requirements nor count toward credits for graduation. - 6.
+- Snow College, attending, and have tuition paid in full. - 2.
+Before applying for academic renewal, the student must have completed at least 12 credits of graded coursework with at least a 2.50 GPA in all courses. - Students who have completed a certificate or degree may not petition for renewal of grades earned before the certificate or degree was awarded. - 4.
+Academic renewal may be requested only once during a student's academic career and is irreversible. - "Renewed" courses do not complete General Education requirements nor count toward credits for graduation. - 6.
 "Renewed" courses remain on the student's transcript.
 Grades are never removed from the transcript. - Academic renewal does not apply to credit that is transferred into Snow College from another institution.
 Likewise, Snow College credit that is transferred to another institution will carry the original grades.